Applications for summer studentships 2019 are now OPEN.

 The deadline is 18th January 2019.

-Each summer, the society co-funds a 6-8 week summer studentship with BMSS (British Mass Spec Society) and RSC NWAD (Royal Society of Chemistry North West Analytical Division).
+Each summer, the society co-funds a 6-8 week summer studentship with BMSS (British Mass Spec Society).

 The studentships are focused on involving the student in scientific research resulting in a report, the report may be shared via society’s publications and associated websites.
 Many studentships have led to academic publications and talks.